WHAT CANADIAN IMMIGRATION PROGRAMS CAN I APPLY FOR?

 It is important to note that the eligibility requirements outlined in this article are not comprehensive.
 Each program has a unique list of requirements, some lengthier than others.
 This article also does not contain every Canadian Immigration programs – there are over 80 different programs!

-If you are unsure if you are eligible to apply for a specific Canadian immigration program, we recommend scheduling a consultation to determine your eligibility and chances of success applying to a specific program.
+If you are unsure if you are eligible to apply for a specific Canadian immigration program, we recommend scheduling a consultation to determine your eligibility and chances of successfully applying to a specific program.